Fees, Grants + Scholarships

-The rate of fees is determined by the Department of Education and Skills each year and is subject to change.
-Contact our Office of Academic and Student Affairs or visit www.studentfinance.ie
+The rate of fees is determined by the Department of Education and Skills and IADT each year and is subject to change.
+Check out our registration page for current fees.

 Grants + Scholarships

-All new grants for the 2015/2016 academic year are administered by Student Universal Support Ireland.
+All are administered by Student Universal Support Ireland.
 Grants are awarded based on income levels in the household.
 See www.susi.ie or www.studentfinance.ie for information.
 Decisions regarding eligibility are made by SUSI and not IADT.

 Payment of fees by students on self-funding courses